evilcyber.com

 A jar of a multivitamin supplement for children

-This product’s target market is probably rather young
+This multivitamin’s target market is probably rather young

-In light of what we talked about so far, this leaves a rather bitter taste to it.
+In light of what we talked about so far, this leaves a rather bitter taste.
 Most multivitamin tablets more than fulfill the recommended daily amounts.
-People using these and not taking into account what they get through their nutrition, may easily reach those dosages the research above classified as harmful.
+People using these and not taking into account what they get through their nutrition can easily reach dosages the research above classifies as harmful.

 Vitamin Supplement Doesn’t Mean Substitute

-The risk of a multivitamin killing you is, if you look through the referenced research, still rather small.
+The risk of a multivitamin killing you is, if you look through the research I referenced, still rather small.
 On the other hand, there also is no conclusive evidence that outside of a clear deficiency they will do any good.
 Is it time to save the money?

 Maybe we should just remember that “supplement” is not a synonym for “substitute”.